blues/app-accelerators/21-sump-level-monitor/README.md

 ## Hardware Setup

-1. Assemble Notecard and Notecarrier as described [here](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-f/).
+1. Assemble Notecard and Notecarrier as described [here for the Notecarrier A](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-a/) or [here for the Notecarrier B](https://dev.blues.io/quickstart/notecard-quickstart/notecard-and-notecarrier-b/).
 2. Strip ~1/2" of the insulation off the float switch's brown and black wires.
 Twist the strands of each wire tightly and then use a soldering iron to [tin each wire](https://www.youtube.com/watch?v=pRPF4wpXX9Q).
 We will not be using the remaining blue wire.
-3. With the float switch wires tinned, break off two male header pins and solder a header onto each switch wire so that you can easily connect the switch to a breadboard.
+3. With the float switch wires tinned, break off two male header pins and solder a header onto each switch wire so that you can easily connect the switch to the Notecarrier's headers.
-4. Connect a jumper from GND on the Notecarrier to one row of the breadboard.
-Connect one of the float switch's wires (it doesn't matter which one) to this same row.
+4. Plug the header from one of the float switch's wires (it doesn't matter which one) into the GND header on the Notecarrier.
-5. Connect another jumper from AUX1 on the Notecarrier to a separate row on the breadboard.
-Connect the remaining float switch wire to this same row.
+5. Plug the remaining float switch wire into AUX1 on the Notecarrier.
 With this configuration, when the switch is closed, AUX1 will be connected go ground.

 ## Notecard Firmware Setup